William J. Hadden: Civil Life and Desegregation

-William Hadden was the first chairman of Greenville's "Good Neighbor Council" formed of black and white citizens united to fight Racial segregation.
-The Good Neighbor Council was formed by Terry Sanford, governor of North Carolina from 1961–1965, and this was the forerunner of the state's Human Relations Council, now the North Carolina Human Relations Commission.
+Hadden was the first chairman of Greenville's "Good Neighbor Council" formed of black and white citizens united to fight Racial segregation.
+The Good Neighbor Council was formed by Terry Sanford, governor of North Carolina from 1961 to 1965, and this was the forerunner of the state's Human Relations Council, now the North Carolina Human Relations Commission.
 Terry Sanford encouraged local Good Neighbor Councils to consider, promote and adjudicate in questions of programs of racial nature.
 This eight person, biracial commission was the first group to promote the legislation of the Civil Rights Act of 1964 in eastern North Carolina.
 The Greenville Good Neighbor Council was cited by the city, county and state officials as the most significant agency in assisting the community in weathering a most traumatic period.
-The Rev. William Hadden was its chairman for six years.
+Hadden was its chairman for six years.

 One of the early shocks during this period was the effectiveness of the Black Christmas boycott of 1963, when black citizens boycotted white businesses over the Christmas season because of discrimination in employment downtown Greenville.

-Bill Hadden was elected six times to the City Council of Greenville, North Carolina, and served for twelve years, from 1975–1977 and again from 1979–1989.
+Hadden was elected six times to the City Council of Greenville, North Carolina, and served for twelve years, from 1975 to 1977 and again from 1979–1989.

 While a city council member, he also participated in the Greenville Transit Commission, the Greenville Housing Authority, and the Community Bicycle Safety Program.
 While on the Greenville Housing Authority, he worked to end the substandard housing for blacks along the Tar River waterfront in town, many of which did not have adequate water or sewage systems in their homes.
 He was also instrumental in the formation of "Evergreen" a downtown revitalization program for Greenville.

-He also served as mayor pro tem of Greenville, North Carolina from 1985–1987.
+He also served as mayor pro tem of Greenville, North Carolina, from 1985 to 1987.
 As even a temporary mayor, he was in charge of all the city departments, and was presented with an honorary police Badge by the Greenville Police Department.

 In 1986 he was awarded the North Carolina chapter of the United States Junior Chamber of Commerce's "Outstanding Elected Official for the State."

 For a number of years he was active in different community groups.
 He was on the board of directors when the group was formed in 1978, and was elected president of the Friends of Libraries group for East Carolina University in 1981.
 William Hadden was also the president of the Friends of the Sheppard Memorial Library.
 He also served on the board of directors for the Pitt County Mental Health Board and the United Fund.